|

 Speed is determined by the number of six-sided dice used for the leap, and for the inevitable end of the leap.

-One die is slow, two dice is risky, and three dice is insane.
+die is slow, two dice is risky, and three dice is insane.

-However, the highest number rolled for motion, always acts first.
+the highest number rolled for motion, always

 The total number generated by a roll of the dice equates to the number of hexes the teammate will move each turn, until they stop moving do to some action or interaction.
 For example, if a Player chooses but one die, and rolls a four, then the teammate chit is moved four hexes each turn in a straight line.
 If they had rolled a one, then the teammate chit would move but one hex per turn.